davidbettis/daily-office/README.md

 * server: runs a local development server on port 3000 (react-static default)
 * deploy: push the contents of "public" to an S3 bucket defined in the environment variable DAILYOFFICE_S3; to use run "DAILYOFFICE_S3='s3://my.bucket/dir' make deploy"

-## Scripture Service

-`scripture-service/`

-There is a service component to vend scripture text to the web site.
-It's written in Python and intended to be used on AWS Lambda.
-It queries the ESV API (https://api.esv.org/) to fetch scripture content, which requires an API key.

 # TODO List

-## Website

 * Opening sentences of scripture that vary according to the church calendar
 * use the Cloverdale psalter for psalms
 * (Morning Prayer) "From Easter Day through the Day of Pentecost “Alleluia, alleluia” may be added to the preceding versicle and response."
 * remember the brevity chosen in a cookie and default to that length
 * Add option for traditional / contemporary Lord's prayer

-## Service

-* Cache the ESV API's response on disk, so warm Lambda containers don't have to hit api.esv.org again
-* Cache the ESV API's response in Elasticache to prevent the ESV service from being overloaded; key will be the day of the year
-* Add support for different lectionaries
-* Is there a secure way to store API keys? credentials.py seems awful (yes, AWS KMS)

 # Release Notes